refinedev/refine/documentation/blog/2023-09-06-daisy-ui-panel.md

 </details>

-The generated code implements a handful of features including data fetching, button actions, pagination and JSX markup with minimal styles for presenting the data in a table.
-Pretty much the skeleton of what we want in a table of data that we want to improve with daisyUI.
+The generated code implements a handful of features, including data fetching, button actions, pagination, and JSX markup with minimal styles for presenting the data in a table.
+This is pretty much the skeleton of what we want in a table of data that we want to improve with daisyUI.

 It uses the [`useTable()`](https://refine.dev/docs/tutorial/understanding-resources/index/#resources-and-routes) hook provided by `@refinedev/react-table` package, which augments **refine**'s `useTable()` core hook with **React Table**'s `useReactTable()` hook.
 More on this below.

-We want to keep most of it and add filter functionality at the top, modify the pagination and apply daisyUI classes for table, buttons, and groups.
+We want to keep most of it and add filter functionality at the top, modify the pagination and apply daisyUI classes for tables, buttons, and groups.

 So, we'll build on top of it and make necessary logic, markup and style modifications.
 Replacing the old ones, we'll eventually adopt the following `<ProductList />` code: